 Every financial market has highs and lows.
 Cryptocurrency due to its relatively low market cap usually see’s big swings in price whether on the way up or down.
 We see overreactions whether buying on the way up or selling on the way down.
 And with cryptocurrency in particular, the constant FUD (fear, uncertainty, depression) concerning regulation, taxation, corruption and crypto bubbles creates doubt in minds.
 Most long-term investors have been here before.
 The advice to new investors is to always do your own research and don’t follow the hype.

-Experienced investors always look for corrections to add further cryptocurrency projects to their portfolio.
-In some cases, they may have missed an opportunity during the initial coin offering (ICO) and have been waiting for price to dip relative to the ICO price.
-Projects that have shown progress and have delivered on some of their targets and have received recognition and more publicity may prompt already invested investors to add to their position size for longer term gains.
+Experienced investors always look for corrections to add further cryptocurrency projects to their portfolios.
+In some cases, they may have missed an opportunity during the initial coin offering (ICO) and have been waiting for the price to dip relative to the ICO price.
+Projects that have shown progress have delivered on some of their targets and have received recognition and more publicity may prompt already invested investors to add to their position size for longer-term gains.